xym2009/xym2009.github.io/_pages/about.md

 Recent news
 ======
-2023/11: A paper has been accepted by Remote Sensing, which focuses on on-orbit geometric rectification of micro-satellites.
+2024/1: A paper has been accepted by Remote Sensing, which focuses on disparity optimization using open-source GIS data.

-2023/11: I was promoted to IEEE Senior Member.

-2023/10: I joined the editoral board of Journal of Radar.

-2023/4:  I was promoted to Associate Professor.